zanebenefits/HIPAA-policies/data_retention_policy.md

 # Data Retention Policy

-Despite not being a requirement within HIPAA, Catalyze understand and appreciates the importance of health data retention.
-Acting as a subcontractor, and at times a business associate, Catalyze is not directly responsible for health and medical records retention as set forth by each state.
-Despite this, Catalyze has created and implemented the following policy to make it easier for Catalyze Customers to support data retention laws.
+Despite not being a requirement within HIPAA, Zane Benefits understand and appreciates the importance of health data retention.
+Acting as a subcontractor, and at times a business associate, Zane Benefits is not directly responsible for health and medical records retention as set forth by each state.
+Despite this, Zane Benefits has created and implemented the following policy to make it easier for Zane Benefits Customers to support data retention laws.

 ## State Medical Record Laws